itsff/kids-problems/grade2-math1.md

 Dad's car is a steaming pile of junk.
 It needs new tires which cost $425, new whipers which cost $35, and an oil change for $44.99.
-He only has $550.
+Dad only has $550.
 Can he afford all these repairs?

 <div style="page-break-after: always"></div>

+# Problem 5

+Mike really wants to see Star Wars in the movie theater.
+The ticket costs $35.
+Has $7.35 from his allowence, he also moved grass and got $15.23.
+Mike's grandma gave him $25, but a bully stole $10 from him.
+Can he afford to see Star Wars at the movies?